seancdavis/cambium/README.md

 * `export:columns:[column]:output`: An optional method you can pass to each object to help with display.
 * `form`: Settings for the form.
+* `form:buttons:delete`: Label for the delete button.
+If you remove `delete` entirely, then no delete button will exist (though you'd have to manually remove the route from your routes file).
 * `form:[new/edit]`: New is the defaut, and most of the time Edit will inherit from new (the `<<: *new` is what handles that).
 But you can optionally override new values for your edit form.